 Chalet la Fontaine is undergoing the final stages of a full renovation.
-Updated pictures will be provided on this website in October 2020.

-Using traditional ‘vieux bois’ old wood throughout, the chalet will have a luxurious and warm finish.
-It will comprise four double bedrooms.
+Using traditional ‘vieux bois’ old wood throughout, the chalet has a luxurious and warm finish.
+It comprises four double bedrooms.
 The chalet offers space for 8-10 guests and the ground floor also offers a brand new heated boot room.
 On the middle floor there’s a brand new ‘vieux bois’ old wood kitchen and modern appliances suitable for your self-catered ski holiday.
 The open plan lounge offers a dining room with a cosy log fire, a bar area and a single toilet.
 The chalet is perfect for groups of friends, couples or families who are looking for exclusive use of a chalet.
 The lounge is equipped with a smart TV / DVD player and free Wi-Fi is available throughout along with USB charging points.

 - Room 1 – Twin or a double bed with en-suite bathroom